 Perhaps one of the biggest advantages of using in-ear monitors is that it gives you the ability to listen to your mix in stereo.
 This gives a much more natural sounding stage and it also means your mix doesn’t need to be as loud.

-Another benefit is lower stage volume.
+Another benefit is the lower stage volume.
 Without wedges onstage the front of house mix becomes a lot clearer without the stage noise spilling into the audience area and back into mics on stage.
-It also clears up a stage, leaving more space for musicians to play and less things for them to trip over!
+It also clears up a stage, leaving more space for musicians to play and fewer things for them to trip over!

 With a wireless in-ear pack you can move anywhere you want to and still keep the same sound.
-Stationary wedges produce a “sweet spot” on stage; a place where everything sounds pretty good so moving around can drastically alter the sound.
+Stationary wedges produce a ‘sweet spot’ on stage; a place where everything sounds pretty good so moving around can drastically alter the sound.

 When using wedges, room acoustics play a large part in the overall quality of the sound.
 With IEM’s, on the other hand, you can expect more or less the same sound at each show.
 The isolation you get when using in-ear monitors means that room acoustics are removed from the equation.
 Hence, you don’t run the risk of bad sound due to faulty/cheap stage monitors!